(A chapter of Akayama DanJay.)

 “Um.
 Yeah.
 He followed me to the monastery.”
 He wondered how much he should tell her.
 Eva’s thin pink lips were pursed in concern, but it seemed like concern for Jay rather than Lio.
 “He said I had to harvest centipedes for him.
 When I wouldn’t do it, he whipped out a knife and cracked open his own hand punching a monastery wall.”
 Jay shook his own wrist limply, imitating Lio’s broken bones.
 “Then he said I was obviously forcing him to collect centipedes for me.
 I told him I’d lead him back to the inn, but that wasn’t the help he wanted.”

 “That certainly sounds like Henry,” said Eva.
 Lilly ate an enormous scrambled egg without comment.
 “I’m sorry he caused you so much trouble.”

 “Michael told me anyone who walks above the clouds never comes back.”
 Jay looked out a window to the shrouded peak.
 “Should we try stopping him before he goes full-Icarus?”

 “We should be so lucky.”
 Eva leaned in to whisper by Jay’s ear.
-“I married him for citizenship to escape an Eastern European backwater which recently collapsed.
+“I married him in a pinch.
 Now I don’t like the way he touches my daughter.
 He left his passport and paperwork with me.
 Let Icarus fly!”